If you do a lot of emotional labor for others and struggle to prioritize your own needs (or to even know what your own needs are);

-I believe that there is value in femme therapy and intentionally center my mental health practice around identity rather than issues in order to focus on celebrating femmes as they already are.
-I come from a place of curiosity, humility, and playfulness while prioritizing my clients' needs and acknowledging that they're badasses.
+That’s why my practice is entirely for and about femmes (and the only one that I know of like it).
+It’s a space that’s all for you!
+I believe that there is value in femme therapy and intentionally center my mental health practice around identity rather than issues in order to focus on celebrating femmes as we already are.

-To learn more about working with me, please visit What I Offer.
+To learn more about working with me, please visit What I Offer